Probate Q&A Series

 1. Send a written request to the executor asking for an accounting of receipts, disbursements, and distributions.

-2. If the executor does not respond or refuses, you may file a petition for an account with the clerk of superior court in the county where the estate is administered.
+2. If the executor does not respond or refuses, you may apply to the clerk of superior court in the county where the estate is administered to require the personal representative to account.

-3. The court then orders the executor to file a formal account showing assets on hand, debts paid, and distributions made during administration.
+3. The court then may order the executor to file a formal account showing assets on hand, debts paid, and distributions made during administration.

 This process appears in N.C.
 Gen. Stat. § 28A-24-1.